Manchester City Centre Is Full Of Great Things To Do!

 I actually felt like I was in Hogwarts, and apparently lots of people ask if Harry Potter was filmed in the corridors.

-Marvel at the Cathedral-Things To Do In Manchester
+Marvel at Manchester Cathedral

-The Cathedral is just behind Chetham’s, we hadn’t actually intended on visiting, but I stopped to take some photos of the magnificent building and decided why not, and wow what a stunning building it is, we were given a tour and who knew stained glass windows had such a story behind them.
+The Cathedral is just behind Chetham’s, we hadn’t actually intended on visiting, but I stopped to take some photos of the magnificent building and decided why not.
+And wow what a stunning building it is, we were given a tour and who knew stained glass windows had such a story behind them.

 The Chaplain that gave the tour made the history of the cathedral so real and vibrant he was a joy to listen to.
 And did you know a previous church warden many years ago was actually rumoured to be a spy and used the code 007.
 But you will have to visit the Cathedral to find out more.